alexpls/rails-latest-migration-atom/README.md

 Thanks
 --
-Thanks to @jonathansimmons for suggesting this plugin, and providing me with the Atom beta invite that allowed me to build it!
+- Thanks to @jonathansimmons for suggesting this plugin, and providing me with the Atom beta invite that allowed me to build it!
+- Thanks to @jastkand for contributing the list of all migrations!

 License
 --